Battleship Probability Calculator: Methodology

 And there are a whole lot of other ways I've optimized the code:

-update after every input: With this option turned off, the simulator will wait for the user to press the "update" button before starting another simulation.
+Auto-update: With this option turned off, the simulator will wait for the user to press the "Update" button before starting another simulation.

 In the html5 game, the AI has three possible play modes:

 - Learning Mode uses player ship placement data from all other played games as well as the probabilistic approach described above to choose a square.

 - Probability Mode uses the pure probabilistic approach to choose a square, with a four-second processing time and the "diagonal skewing" option turned on.